USMNT star Pulisic scores perfect hat-trick in first Chelsea start since August | Goal.com

 His right-footed effort did take a big deflection, but there was no denying the youngster his second of the game.

-Remarkably, given his experiences over recent weeks, a match ball was secured when completing his hat-trick in the second half.
+Remarkably, given his experiences over recent weeks, a match ball was secured when completing his hat-trick in the second half - becoming the youngest Chelsea player to achieve that feat in the process.

+21y 38d - Christian Pulisic is the youngest player to score a Premier League hat-trick for @Chelsea, breaking Tammy Abraham's record that stood for 42 days.
+Escalation. #BURCHE— OptaJoe (@OptaJoe) October 26, 2019

 Mason Mount whipped over a cross, after seeing an initial corner fed back in his direction, and Pulisic glanced home from close range.